 Korean Air head grilled over tax evasion

-[SEOUL] The patriarch of South Korean flag carrier Korean Air was grilled by prosecutors Thursday over alleged tax evasion and other crimes, as a series of probes reached the top of the troubled business dynasty.
+THE patriarch of South Korean flag carrier Korean Air was grilled by prosecutors on Thursday over alleged tax evasion and other crimes, as a series of probes reached the top of the troubled business dynasty.

-Cho Yang Ho, 69, and his brothers and a sister allegedly avoided paying 50 billion won (S$61.5 million) in taxes on the overseas assets they inherited after their father Cho Choong Hoon died in 2002.
+Cho Yang Ho, 69, and his brothers and a sister allegedly avoided paying 50 billion won (S$60.9 million) in taxes on the overseas assets that they inherited after their father Cho Choong Hoon died in 2002.

 "I am sorry.
 I will sincerely face the investigation," Cho told journalists when he appeared at the Seoul Southern District Prosecutors Office.